ailinkhoo/CloudDevOps/1_Linux.md

 - **PHP**: PHP or the PHP Hypertext Processor is a programming language originally designed for web development.

 ### Package Management Tools and Repositories

+The system is comprised of many packages such as internet browsers, text editors, media players, etc. These packages are managed via package managers, which install and maintain the software on your system.
+Not all packages are installed through package managers though, you can commonly install packages directly from their source code.
+What are packages?
+You may know them as Chrome, Photoshop, etc and they are, but what they really are just lots and lots of files that have been compiled into one.

+Popular package managers are
+- **Debian Package (dpkg)**
+  - **Advanced Package Tool (apt-get)**
+- **Red Hat Package Manager (rpm)**
+  - **Yellow Dog Updater (yum)**

+*apt-get* is an extension of dpkg which solves the dependency problems of *dpkg*.
+It will look through the repositories and pull in all the dependencies, thus managing all of the installations of dpkg applications or packages on the system. *apt-get* permits the user to easily search for and install packages from repositories or directories containing software packages in an index. **Package Repositories** are a collection of packages.
+Your distribution already comes with pre-approved sources to get packages from and this is how it installs all the base packages you see on your system.
+On a Debian system, this sources file is the /etc/apt/sources.list file.
+Your machine will know to look there and check for any source repositories you added.